 Our firm ordinarily represents ordinary people, and we are proud of this fact.
-However, we do represent a few extraordinary clients worthy of particular note.
-One of these is the worldrenowned concert piano virtuoso, Bruce Levingston.
+However, we have represented a few extraordinary clients worthy of particular note.
+One of these is the world-renowned concert piano virtuoso, Bruce Levingston.
+Another is former NFL all-pro quarterback Brett Favre.
 Another is Bridgestone Americas, Inc., the largest manufacturer and seller of tires in the Western Hemisphere.
 This great company retained my firm as lead outside counsel to represent it in a multi-million-dollar fraud lawsuit against IBM, over the failed implementation of a business enterprise computer system for the entire company.
 That suit settled in June 2018, on the eve of trial, for \$55 million.